congard/nvidia-system-monitor-qt/README.md

 The option -j describes the number of parallel processes for the build.
 In this case make will try to use 4 cores for the build.

-If you want to use an IDE for Linux you can try CLion or QtCreator.

 ## Donate

 <b>Payeer:</b> P36281059

 Or you can do it even without finance.
 Just open [this](http://fainbory.com/8aWY) link